MwangeLee/AnniKitchen/README.md

 ## Setup

-This section will guide you on how to run this website in your local machine
+This section will guide you on how to run this Website in your local machine

 1. Clone this repo to your local machine
 On your computer open the `terminal`(Linux/MacOS) or `GitBash`(windows)